brson/brson.github.com/writing.md

   real-world applications in Rust.
 Developed for [PingCAP] as a recruiting tool.
   Incomplete, but I have ambitious hopes for it.

+* [Experience report &mdash; first time running and building CKB][ckbe].
+A type of writing I do a lot &mdash; attempt to do something new and write down everything that happens.

 * [Refactoring `std` for Ultimate Portability][r].
 A proposal for how to refactor the standard library into portable components.
 I like how complete the argument is here and that I took the time to make